 However, these hiring decisions can be tricky, especially for small and medium businesses.
 Any hire can make a big impact on the bottom line.
 Managers are right to think carefully about the pros and cons before they bring any new staff on board.

-If you’re wondering whether it’s time to expand your office support staff, here are some factors to consider.
+If you’re wondering whether it’s time to expand your office support staff, here are some benefits to consider:

 Reducing the Odds of an Empty Reception Desk